mxenabled/path-core/upgrades/v1/README.md

 #### cannot find symbol StoreMutex or SessionRepositoryMutex

 StoreMutex and SessionRepositoryMutex have been removed.
-See com.mx.path.model.context.store.StoreLock for replacement.
+See com.mx.path.core.context.store.StoreLock for replacement.